 Configuring Destination Addresses (toAddresses)

-array is the most critical part of the configuration.
+The toAddresses array is the most critical part of the configuration.
 Each object in this array defines a specific asset, network, and destination address.

 - Key Requirement: You must use the Mesh-specific Unique Identifier (